Travelling Salesman Problem: Python, C++ Algorithm

 Different Solutions to Travelling Salesman Problem

-Travelling Salesman Problem (TSP) is classified as a NP-hard problem due to having no polynomial time algorithm.
-The complexity increases exponentially by increasing the number of cities.
+The Travelling Salesman Problem is classified as NP-hard because no known polynomial-time algorithm solves it exactly.
+The complexity grows exponentially with the number of cities.

-The computational complexity of this approach is O(N^2 * 2^N) which is discussed later in this article.
+The computational complexity of this approach is O(Nยฒ ร— 2^N), which we discuss later in the article.

 Algorithm for Traveling Salesman Problem

-We will use the dynamic programming approach to solve the Travelling Salesman Problem (TSP).
+We use the dynamic programming approach to solve TSP.
+Before starting the algorithm, let us settle a few terminologies:

-• A graph G=(V, E), which is a set of vertices and edges.
+• A graph G = (V, E) is a set of vertices and edges.

 • V is the set of vertices.